Russian Olympic Committee

+The Russian Olympic Committee (ROC; IOC Code: RUS) is the National Olympic Committee representing Russia.
+Its current president during IOC suspension is Mikhail Degtyarev.
+The membership of ROC is currently suspended by the International Olympic Committee (IOC) since 12 October 2023.

 History

 Russia's Olympic Committee was founded in 1911 by representatives of Russian Sports Societies at a meeting in Saint Petersburg, in the premises of the Imperial Russian Society for Saving on the Water (Sadovaya Street 50), when the Statute was adopted and members of the committee were elected.

 The first chairman of the Russian Olympic Committee was Vyacheslav Sreznevsky.

 In 1951–1992, the Russian Olympic Committee was essentially the Soviet Olympic Committee, based in Moscow.

 By decision of the Constituent Assembly on 1 December 1989, the All-Russian Olympic Committee was established as an independent public organization within the Soviet Olympic Committee.
 On 13 August 1992, it was officially named the Russian Olympic Committee (ROC).
 Full and final recognition of the ROC as the legal successor of the Soviet Olympic Committee by the International Olympic Committee (IOC) was received at the 101st Session of the IOC in September 1992.